 95 coli strain was selected as a representative of both Eschericha coli and Shigella.
 For each pairwise

-96 combination of representative genomes for the simulated contaminant dataset was subsampled at 0.1 to
+96 combination of representative genomes, the simulated contaminant dataset was subsampled at 0.1 to

-97 10−8 (contaminant proportion), at 10 fold dilutions, the target genome dataset was subsamples at 1 -
+97 10−8 (contaminant proportion), at 10 fold dilutions.
+The target genome dataset was subsamples at 1 -

 98 contaminant proportion, resulting in 512 simulated contaminant datasets.
 This approach simulates the